 But if you’re carbohydrate intolerant, there’s only one way you can go; insulin resistance, expanding waistline, obesity, metabolic syndrome and type 2 diabetes await you.

 And that’s the point when we’re talking about nutrition.
 Nutrition is not the issue.
 It’s the patient.
 And you’ve got to fit the diet the patient.
-People just don’t seem to get it; If you’re insulin resistant you cannot eat carbohydrates.
+People just don’t seem to get that if you’re insulin resistant you cannot eat carbohydrates.

 Noakes is convinced that a low-carbohydrate diet is a key to the prevention and treatment of insulin resistance and all its associated conditions.